Researcher Discloses New Zero-Day Affecting All Versions of Windows | Cyber Security

 windows zero day vulnerability

-A security has publicly disclosed an unpatched zero-day vulnerability in all supported versions of Microsoft operating system (including server editions) after the company failed to patch a responsibly disclosed bug within the 120-days deadline.
+A has publicly disclosed an unpatched zero-day vulnerability in all supported versions of Microsoft Windows operating system (including server editions) after the company failed to patch a responsibly disclosed bug within the 120-days deadline.

 Discovered by Lucas Leong of the Trend Micro Security Research team, the zero-day vulnerability resides in Microsoft Jet Database Engine that could allow an attacker to remotely execute malicious code on any vulnerable Windows computer.